ethyca/fides/docs/fides/docs/fides_resources.md

 ### Privacy Declaration

 A Privacy Declaration describes the usage of data within a system.
-It is included as a composite object within a system declaration.
+It is included as a composite resource within a system declaration.

 | Name | Type | Description |
 |  --- | --- | --- |